Table of Contents

 Jobs are Abundant

-There’s a high demand for native English speakers to teach online, so it’s really easy to get a job teaching.
+There’s a high demand for native English speakers to teach online, so it’s relatively easy to get a job teaching.

 If you don’t have any teaching experience or training, no problem.
 Most companies will train you, and some will even pay you for training hours!